omahs/imx-docs/docs/main/tutorials/nft-checkout-primary-with-moonpay.md

 keywords: [imx-payments]
 ---

-This tutorial provides a guide on what a partner should implement to register for NFT checkout Primary by fiat feature.
+This tutorial provides a guide on what a partner should implement to register for NFT Checkout Primary by fiat feature.

 If you get stuck at any point, reach out on the dev-faq and dev-discussion channels in our [Discord](https://discord.gg/TkVumkJ9D6).
 Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdTLIXldLRZQB4i2YTHtQwxmrDbTkHphuxtLoVe7j-YVU7VYw/viewform) to provide feedback on the tutorial or let us know what topics you'd like to see in our documentation.